-For Radio County Coverage weighting, we use the county's population estimates for the Fall survey / October-November-December report periods
+For Radio County Coverage weighting, we use the county's (or county equivalent's) population estimates for the Fall survey / October-November-December report periods

 We also apply a weighting factor to PPM In-Tab to normalize it to the format of Diary In-Tab.
 This is necessary because a single panelist may contribute up to 52 weeks of data to the report.